SAFETAG/SAFETAG/content/guides/remote_assessment/examples/recon-ng.md

       * An upgraded account is required to access advanced search features.

   * Twitter Consumer Key (twitter_api) -
-      * Create an application here.
+      * Create an application here: https://apps.twitter.com/
       * The Consumer key will be available on the application management page.

   * Twitter Consumer Secret (twitter_secret)
     * The Consumer secret will be available on the application management page for the application created above.

   * VirusTotal API Key (virustotal_api)
-    * Create a free account by clicking the "Join our community" button here.
+    * Create a free account by clicking the "Join our community" button here: https://www.virustotal.com/en/documentation/private-api/#
     * Log in to the application and select "My API key" from the user menu.
     * The API key will be visible towards the top of the page.